01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 ```

-# Exercice 2  **Electric power consumption**
+# Exercise 2  **Electric power consumption**

-The goal of this exercice is to learn to manipulate real data with Pandas.
+The goal of this exercise is to learn to manipulate real data with Pandas.
 The data set used is **Individual household electric power consumption**

 1. Delete the columns `Time`, `Sub_metering_2` and `Sub_metering_3`